DonatoTalone/PyPicker/README.md

 # PyPicker - Seismic Waveform Picker

 A simple Python-based GUI for seismic waveform visualization, frequency analysis, and manual arrival picking.
 It utilizes **PyQt6** for the interface, **PyQtGraph** for high-performance plotting, and **ObsPy** for seismic data handling.
+It is partially written by Gemini 3.6 Flash (High) Antigravity.

 ## Features
 - **Waveform Visualization:** Load SAC, MSEED, and other formats supported by ObsPy.